A basic MySQL / MariaDB tutorial with examples - how to create and control MySQL databases

-How to install MySQL on Ubuntu, Debian and CentOS
+How to install MySQL / MariaDB on Ubuntu, Debian and CentOS

 If you don't have MySQL server installed on your server, you can quickly download it.
 Getting the right packets depends on your system, but it's very easy if you're using Debian / Ubuntu based systems or CentOS.
 Use a complex password for the root account when the system asks you to type it.
 Do not use same password what you use for your server's root / superuser account.

 sudo apt-get install mysql-server